 No barbecue or even a little camping primus?
 You're going to have to cook over a fire of some sort.
 As we learned in high school science, one of the key things that make humans humans rather than apes is that we can make fire.
 We'll assume that you have matches and some old dry newspapers for this article.

 Start with the fireplace.
 If your house has an old open fireplace or a pot belly stove, you have a good start.
 If you don't, you're going to have to make one.
+Outside will be best, if you can, to avoid setting your house on fire.
+Build a ring on a flat, non-flammable surface using bricks or rocks or ask a handyman London to do that for you.
+These bricks and rocks aren't necessary to get a fire going, but they will be necessary for the actual cooking.

 The fire should be lit as normal – tinder down the bottom, then kindling and then bigger stuff.
 As you are going to cook on this fire, chemical firestarters, petrol, etc. are not a good idea, as the fumes will get into whatever you're cooking.
 Use wood, not coal.
 For cooking, you need plenty of embers rather than flames, so use big logs or charcoal.